Parenting decisions: vaccinations – what is the court’s likely position?

-We answer key questions for parents as the Pfizer vaccination is rolled out to children as young as 12 if they are thought to be at high risk.
+We answer key questions for parents as vaccinations continue to be rolled out to children as young as 12.

 What happens if the parents of the child are unable to agree whether their child should receive a vaccine?

-Hence, where one parent is not in favour of their child being vaccinated, attempts will be made by the clinician to facilitate an agreement, but if this fails, it will be open to either parent to apply to the family court for a specific issue order under section 8 of the Children Act 1989 (“the Act”).
+Where one parent is not in favour of their child being vaccinated, attempts will be made by the clinician to facilitate an agreement but, if this fails, it will be open to either parent to apply to the family court for a specific issue order under section 8 of the Children Act 1989 (“the Act”).

-The decision as to whether or not the child should be vaccinated will then rest with the Judge hearing the case.
-When determining the issue the child’s welfare will be the paramount concern and the court will give consideration to the welfare checklist set out in section 1 of the Act.
+The decision as to whether the child should be vaccinated will then rest with the judge hearing the case.
+When determining the case, the child’s welfare will be the paramount concern and the court will consider the welfare checklist set out in section 1 of the Act.

 As children grow and mature their ability to make decisions on their own behalf increases.
 This can lead to a difference of opinion between the child and the parents as to what is in their best interests.
 Where the parents and the child disagree, doctors can find themselves in a very difficult position.

 Whilst in England and Wales no statute governs the rights of people under 16 to consent to medical treatment, in the landmark case of Gillick v West Norfolk & Wisbech Area Health Authority and Department of Health & Social Security (1985), it was held that a young person under 16 can consent to medical treatment provided he or she is competent to understand the nature, purpose and consequences of the treatment proposed.